 - World War I pilots sometimes used a technique called "jinxing" — flying like you have no idea what you're doing.
 In addition to any possible psychological edge it offered, jinxing made you unpredictable and thus harder to shoot down.
 This caught on to such a degree, it evolved into the concept of jinking, a series of quick, evasive dodges and turns specifically designed to avoid gunfire.

 - A Soviet man avoided being drafted to fight in Afghanistan by studying textbooks on mental illness, and then faking it.
 It worked, but in a textbook case of Gone Horribly Right he wound up feeling crazy in the Soviet mental hospital.
 He eventually wrote a memoir about it, Teach Yourself Madness.

-- It's entirely possible that Libya's former dictatorial leader, Moammar Gaddafi, was doing this.
+- It's possible that Libya's former dictatorial leader, Moammar Gaddafi, was doing this.
 He was known to behave very bizarrely and might also have been Obfuscating Stupidity, but Wikileaks cables reveal that he was quite the Manipulative Bastard, playing off any number of rivals, subordinates, and his own family members against each other.
 Nothing prevents him from having been both completely nuts, yet still politically savvy.
 He wouldn't have been the first ruler to combine the two traits.